Hello friends! Today I will show you how to make these Heart Shaped Macarons! They are filled with Cream Cheese Frosting.

 Piping the heart macarons

-Let the trays sit for a while so the shells will dry out a little bit.
-I usually leave about 20-40 minutes, depending on how humid the day is.
+• Let the trays sit for a while so the shells will dry out.
+Depending on the day, it might take over an hour to dry my shells.
 Drying time will also depend on the consistency of the meringue, on how much you've folded the batter, and on how much food coloring you've added.

 Cream Cheese Frosting